 Universities Chaplaincy team: they offer a confidential, pastoral care and spiritual support to students of all faiths and to those who have no religious beliefs.
 You can get in touch by email: Chaplaincy@leeds.ac.uk or visit their website.

-Muslim Student Adviser: Fahat Yaqoob offers pastoral and spiritual support and connects people from all backgrounds through Unity communications and activities.
-You can get in touch with Farhat by emailing F.Yaqoob@leeds.ac.uk.
+Muslim Student Adviser: Sister Jaan Malik offers pastoral and spiritual support.
+She works on Mondays, Tuesdays and Fridays.
+You can get in touch with Sister Jaan by emailing j.malik@leeds.ac.uk

 Jewish Chaplaincy: chaplains and chaplaincy couples offer support to Jewish students of all backgrounds and affiliations.
 For further information please visit the national University Jewish Chaplaincy website and/or the Jewish chaplaincy in the Leeds and Yorkshire areas.